 - The Tolv has 5 x 7 = 35 hours playtime at full charge, while the Nivå has 5 x 3.5 = 17.5 hours.
 In other words, the Tolv has twice the juice after a full charge.

 - The Tolv’s charging case is smaller, although the earbuds themselves are marginally larger.
-The charging case also has a soft-touch feel, which I personally prefer to the Nivå’s.
+The charging case also has a soft-touch feel, which I personally prefer over the Nivå’s.

 - Music-wise, the Tolv sound quality, is superior in nearly all aspects.
 It has a far more reverberating bass.
 Spatially, it also sounds superior.
 Sounds are overall, richer.

 - Both sound equally clear to me.
-Rounder sound, or not, vocals are not muddled.
+Rounder profile, or not, vocals are not muddled.

 - The Tolv has stronger and better Bluetooth capabilities.
 More range too.

 - Being the newer model, the Tolv naturally costs slightly more.
-(There about 12 % before discounts)
+(About 12 % before discounts)

 Sudio Tolv True Wireless Earphones Review Conclusion – 5 Usage Scenarios